smashgg/developer-portal/website/blog/2018-12-23-BrawlhallaMatchups.md

 ## The creator

-Henry "Mother Russia" Aguerra is a Brawlhalla community member who created this Discord bot as a resource for the community to learn more about players' histories against each other in the scene.
+Henry "Mother Russia" Guerra is a Brawlhalla community member who created this Discord bot as a resource for the community to learn more about players' histories against each other in the scene.